High-temperature series expansion of the dynamic Matsubara spin correlator: Introduction

 \section{Introduction}

 The high-temperature series expansion (HTE) is an invaluable tool for the theoretical analysis of quantum spin systems in thermal equilibrium, for monographs see, e.g., Refs.~\onlinecite{dombPhaseTransitions1974,oitmaaSeriesExpansion2006}.
 The HTE is oblivious to frustration and entanglement, is formulated directly in the thermodynamic limit and remains applicable in high dimensions.
 Up to now, the HTE can target thermodynamic quantities like entropy, heat capacity or uniform susceptibility and was also applied to obtain equal-time spin correlation functions $G_{ii^\prime}^{zz}=\left\langle S_i^z S_{i^\prime}^z \right\rangle$ for arbitrary site-pairs $ii^\prime$.
-Key technical advancements of the HTE method included the extension to arbitrary spin-length $S$ \cite{schmidt_heisenberg_2001, lohmannTenthorderHightemperature2014}, open-source software packages \cite{hehnHightemperatureSeries2017} or the inclusion of magnetic fields \cite{pierre_high_2024}.
-As the name suggests, HTE is mainly challenged at temperatures much lower than the typical spin interaction $T\ll J $ when resummation schemes of the bare series give ambiguous and thus non-reliable results.
+Key technical advancements of the HTE method included an extension to arbitrary spin-length $S$ \cite{schmidt_heisenberg_2001, lohmannTenthorderHightemperature2014}, flexible open-source software packages \cite{hehnHightemperatureSeries2017} or inclusion of magnetic fields \cite{pierre_high_2024}.
+As the name suggests, the main challenge of HTE is to reach temperatures much below the spin interaction $T\ll J$ when resummation schemes of the bare series give ambiguous and thus non-reliable results.
 To some extent, these issues can be bypassed if qualitative information on the very low-$T$ behavior is available \cite{bernu_specific_2001}.

 HTE has an impressive track-record of achievements: For example, it has first revealed \cite{elstner_finite_1993} the \emph{anomalous} intermediate-$T$ behavior of the nearest-neighbor $S=1/2$ Heisenberg AFM on the triangular lattice which cannot be understood in the renormalized-classical picture suggested by the ordered ground state.
 The latter picture predicts a much smaller entropy and a much larger correlation length than found from HTE.
 The underlying physical reason of this effect is still not well understood \cite{ghioldi_dynamical_2018,chen_two-temperature_2019}.
 Another example is the accurate quantitative analysis of thermal phase transitions in otherwise challenging three-dimensional frustrated models \cite{gonzalez_finite-temperature_2023}.